Friday, December 20, 2024

 "Don't bother," He said as he kicked the tire in frustration, "I've been messin' with it for 10 minutes.
 It's useless."

 I looked down at the two freshly polished fingers that I used to tug on the chain.They were black.
 Then I saw your hands, Dad.
-I'd watched put the chains back on our bikes so many times that I could see you do it in my mind.
+The hands I'd watched put the chains back on our bikes so many times that I could see you do it in my mind.

 "You know," I told him, "I have two sisters and a brother and I saw my Dad fix this kind of stuff alot'," I knelt down beside him, "So is it okay if I try?"